 Site Cleanup Database

-The Bureau's Project Tracking (PT) Database
+Nevada Environmental Activities Project Tracking Database

 A report displaying the open cases can be accessed by following this link.
 A report displaying the closed cases can be accessed by following this link.
-Please note the report is large and will take few minutes to generate.
-Once the report(s) are generated, they can be exported into Acrobat (pdf), comma delimited (CSV), Excel (97-2003), Rich Text Format, Tiff File or Web Archive.
+Please note the report is large and will take a few minutes to generate.
+Once the report(s) are generated, they can be exported into Acrobat (pdf), comma delimited (CSV), Excel (97-2003), Rich Text Format, Tiff File, or Web Archive.

 *NDEP is not responsible for resulting inaccuracies reflected in the snapshot.
-If you need more up-to-date information please call the Bureau of Corrective Actions and ask to speak to a case officer.
+If you need more up to date information, please call the Bureau of Corrective Actions and ask to speak to a case officer.

 What is Remediation?

 Remediation is a process in which contaminants are removed or neutralized so that they cannot cause harm.
-It may entail actively removing the waste, which is generally preferable, or isolating or containing the waste on site because it too costly or impractical to remove.
+It may entail actively removing the waste, which is generally preferable, or isolating or containing the waste on site if it is too costly or impractical to remove.
 The term "cleanup" is commonly used in referring to remediation.

 Is there a way to tell a "LUST case" from a "Corrective Action case" in the data?